 Note: On their own, these foods have not been proven to be game-changers, but when combined with other effective treatments for TMJ, we do see some promise.

-I’ve been caring for patients with jaw problems for a long time, and what’s clear to me is this: the most effective TMJ treatment for my patients depend upon two factors:
+I’ve been caring for patients with jaw problems for a long time, and what’s clear to me is this: the most effective TMJ treatment for my patients depends upon two factors…

-- Taking the time to discover who my patient is as a person, not just as a patient.
+- Taking the time to discover who my patients are as people, not just as patients.

-- My patient’s full participation in their treatment is critical, all along the way.
+- It’s critical that every patient fully participates in their treatment all along the way.

 There is no good reason you should suffer from persistent jaw, tooth, or face pain for the rest of your life.
 Today, there are effective treatments for TMJ.

 I wish you the best of luck on your journey to healing.